-A pronoun must (usually) be in the scope of [= 'c-commanded by'] a quantifier it depends on. b.
-If no man drinks, he drives.
+A pronoun must (usually) be in the scope of [= 'c-commanded by'] a quantifier it depends on.

 When no man is replaced with a man, however, the facts change.
-If a man drinks, he suffers is naturally interpreted as: If a man drinks, that man suffers; the pronoun is dependent on the quantifier although it is not within its scope, as shown in (17).
+If a man drinks, he suffers is naturally interpreted as: If a man drinks, that man suffers; the pronoun is dependent on the quantifier although it is not within its scope, as shown in (18).